bitcoin-computer/docs/api.md

 ### Constructor

 An instance of the ``Computer`` class is a smart contract enabled wallet.
-It has the usual features of a wallet like sending satoshis or checking the balance of an address.
-In addition it can create smart objects by encoding these in Bitcoin transactions and broadcasting them to a blockchain.
+It has the usual features of a wallet like sending payments or checking the balance of an address.
+In addition it can create smart objects by encoding these in Bitcoin transactions and broadcasting them to the blockchain.

 ||| Example
 ```ts